AbdulkadirOzel/baysanlab-website-template/BaysanLab/home/index.md

 {% capture text %}

-There are many projects carried out by our lab together with Tüseb.
-Some of these can be mentioned as Türkiye Genome Project and Covid Genome Project.
-You can contact us on our contact page to work on such projects.
+There are many projects carried out by our lab together.
+One of the prominent projects is the <a href="/https://github.com/MBaysanLab/cosap/" style="text-decoration: none;">Comparative Sequencing Analysis Platform (CoSAP)</a>.
+CoSAP is an easy yet comprehensive pipeline creation tool for NGS data.
+It provides reproducibility and aims to give deeper insight about the powers and limitations of the current tools by allowing users to compare results of different pipelines.

 {%
   include button.html